alien-traveler/CSE151A_Project/README.md

 ### Preprocessing
+The code can be found in the [preprocess.ipynb](preprocess.ipynb) notebook.
 #### Missing Values
 We found no missing values in the dataset, eliminating the need for imputation or removal.
 #### Categorical Data Encoding